RayCyr/Project_1/Project_1/Cloud_Security_Project/README Cloud Security Project.md

 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

--Navigate to the Kibana URL with the format of http://[your.VM.IP]:5601/app/kibana in order to check that the ELK server is running?
+* Navigate to the Kibana URL with the format of http://[your.VM.IP]:5601/app/kibana in order to check that the ELK server is running
--

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._